nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="The C Programming Language"
     author="Brian W. Kernighan & Dennis M. Ritchie" special=""
     description="This is the third time I've picked up this book.
 The first time was when I first entered Computer Architecture and read about the first 50 pages.
 I'm thinking that I might do a lot of C development, and I always prefer to read everything about a language if I'm going to use it a lot.
-Always things you pick up here and there.">}}
+There's always nuggets you find here and there.">}}

 {{< book
     title="Competitive Programmer's Handbook"